agencyenterprise/react-native-health/docs/initStepCountObserver().md

 step count data in the event handler.

-The `initStepCountObserver` method should be called after Healthkit has been successfully initialized (AppleHealthkit.initHealthKit has been called without error).
+The `initStepCountObserver` method should be called after Healthkit has been successfully initialized (AppleHealthKit.initHealthKit has been called without error).

 ```javascript